cobwebch/external_import/Documentation/Installation/Index.rst

 Upgrade to 7.0.0
 """"""""""""""""

+Support for old-style Connector services was droppped (i.e. connectors registered as TYPO3 Core Services).
+If you use custom connector services, make sure to update them (see the :ref:`update instructions <svconnector:installation-updating-500>` provided by extension "svconnector").

 When editing Scheduler tasks in the External Import backend module, it is no longer possible to define a start date (this tiny feature was a lot of hassle to maintain across TYPO3 versions).